 Order your textbook using the link here.
 You must purchase a paperback copy.
 There will be a textbook check the first week of school, so you must have ordered your physical copy by then.

-If you have questions over the summer email Mr. Smith (jsmith@stjohschs.org).
+If you have questions over the summer email Dr. Rick (irick@stjohnschs.org) or Mr. Smith (ismith@stjohschs.org).